faridfaharaj/Profitable/README.md

 ![bii](https://github.com/user-attachments/assets/79c4bc07-290e-42e7-a194-05c332c7d328)

-## ⚠️ Important
+> [!WARNING]

-This Update had major changes on the way databases are managed, meaning databases from pre 0.2.0 versions will only migrate partially as **Orders and Multi-World data cannot be migrated**, cancel all orders and back-up your data **before** runing this new version.
+> This Update had major changes on the way databases are managed, meaning databases from pre 0.2.0 versions will only migrate partially as **Orders and Multi-World data cannot be migrated**, cancel all orders and back-up your data **before** runing this new version.

 # 📌 Features